MIM-23 Hawk: Radars

 The majority of the remaining tube electronics are upgraded to solid state.
 Also, an electro-optical tracking system, the daytime only OD-179/TVY TAS (Tracking Adjunct System) is added for operation in a high ECM environment.
-The TAS was developed from the US Air Forces TISEO (Target Identification System, Electro-Optical) by Northrop.
+The TAS was developed from the US Air Forces TISEO (Target Identification System Electro-Optical) by Northrop.
 It consists of a video camera with a ×10 zoom lens.
-The I-TAS which was field tested in 1992 added an Infra Red capability for night operation as well as automatic target detection and tracking.
+The I-TAS which was field tested in 1992 added an infrared capability for night operation as well as automatic target detection and tracking.